“Nothing exists without its opposite.”

 What I was served was a big bowl of creamy orange-brown (please don’t use orange cheese, I beg of you) thick soup with a side of what they called naan, but I would have called Greek pita.
 You know the stuff… it’s thick and doughy and a teensy bit flavourless.
 Not the sort of pita that you can make a sandwich in, but great for dipping in stuff.
 Except that it did NOT stand up to this meal-in-a-bowl soup.

 I also have a strong opposition to monochromatic foods.
 Don’t even get me started on texture!
 I need something for my eyes as well as my palate to consider.
 I enjoyed the soup, it just didn’t sing to my soul as it could have.
 So predictably it was to the kitchen for me!
+Not the kitchen in the restaurant, just to be clear, that would be a bit pushy!
+To my kitchen is where I was headed!

 It would be very easy to simply boil the potatoes in broth before pureeing, but take the extra few minutes to brown them a bit in the goodness left over from frying the bacon and onions.
 Flavour layering is so simple and has such impact.